 In this department we are well prepared to meet the demands of the times, and are ready to give better advantages and more time for the least money of any school of which we know.
-Three hours regular class drill daily.
 Our teacher is not only a good penman, but is a specialist in the various branches of the art, one who teaches by doing and presenting, rather than claiming and theorizing.
 Our work now embraces plain and ornamental script writing, rapid business writing, card writing, blackboard writing, pen drawing, engrossing, bronze, ink and automatic lettering in all styles.

 The teacher who is able to do nice pen and blackboard work, with some understanding of music, has qualifications that will not only insure him better wages, but will have a power over his pupils which will aid in controlling and instructing his school.
-Will it pay you to go to a special school of penmanship and pay the enormous prices in order to learn to write.
+Will it pay you to go to a special school of penmanship and pay the enormous prices in order to learn to write?

 Tuition and all expenses a minimum, with the advantage of taking other classes.
 Come and be convinced of our claims.
-For specimens of our work see pages 49 and 50.
+For specimens of our work, see pages 52 and 53.
 Diplomas, pen-work, \$2.00.